MicrosoftDocs/PowerShell-Docs/wmf/5.1/known-issues.md

 ms.technology: WMF
 ---

-# Known Issues in WMF 5.1 (Preview) #
+# Known Issues in WMF 5.1 #

-> Note: This information is preliminary and subject to change.
+> Note: This information is subject to change.

 ## Starting PowerShell shortcut as Administrator
 Upon installing WMF, if you try to start PowerShell as administrator from the shortcut, you may get an "Unspecified error" message.